p4-team/ctf/2019-09-07-trendmicro-quals/combo_100/README.md

 Such instruction does nothing so we can remove all of them.
 Finally we get [stage1.vbs](stage1.vbs) and combined with the inputs we got from zip we get [results of stage1](resultstage1.txt).
+Interestingly enough antivirus and windows defender get triggered by stage1 script after we remove the obfuscation.

 Now we follow the emails trail to figure out what to do with this: